PROJECT: Strengthening evidence-based policy

 This project aimed to strengthen the ability of the Climate Action Network South Asia (CANSA) to carry out evidence-based policy advocacy and engage in dialogue with policy-makers.
 CANSA is a network of 80 civil society organisations (CSOs) working on climate change issues in South Asia, and is the primary platform for stakeholder coordination and collaboration.

-The project builds on an EU-funded project currently underway, which aims to strengthen CANSA’s ability to operate as an effective knowlegde broker through capacity-building sessions with stakeholders and grants for research projects.
-The CDKN initiative will add a specific component that will support CANSA’s ability to interact with the South Asian Association for Regional Cooperation (SAARC).
+The project built on an EU-funded project already underway, which aimed to strengthen CANSA’s ability to operate as an effective knowlegde broker through capacity-building sessions with stakeholders and grants for research projects.
+The CDKN initiative has added a specific component that has supported CANSA’s ability to interact with the South Asian Association for Regional Cooperation (SAARC).

-CDKN will assist CANSA throughout the process of developing a roadmap for the implementation of the SAARC 2010 Thimphu Climate Change Statement and will help CANSA engage with policy-makers to ensure this roadmap is used by SAARC.
+CDKN assisted CANSA throughout the process of developing a roadmap for the implementation of the SAARC 2010 Thimphu Climate Change Statement and has helped CANSA engage with policy-makers to ensure this roadmap is used by SAARC.

-By bringing together policy-makers and CSOS, the project aims to build a strengthened relationship between the two groups.
-This should encourage policy-making within SAARC to be more evidenced-based, participatory and effective.
+By bringing together policy-makers and CSOS, the project built a strengthened relationship between the two groups.
+This has encouraged policy-making within SAARC to be more evidenced-based, participatory and effective.